TaxLimit/BeautyServices/README.md

 NodeJS Backend Server PORT - 3002 || 3003

+In dbInit.mjs , uncomment sequelize.sync and change alter to force for it to automatically set up the working tables and collumns in postgres

 Frontend Vite Application running on  http://localhost:5173/

 You can create users with User / Admin roles during the registration which have seperate authorization to different REST API CRUD functionalities